pisv/gethandly.wiki-playground/Step-Three.md

 written by John Arthorne could be a great introduction to the problematics of efficiently notifying clients of changes in a handle-based model.)
-A detailed description of the infrastructure would take an article of its own, but hopefully the Javadocs can provide the necessary details of the protocols involved, and here we will give you a taste of what it's all about.
+A detailed description of the infrastructure would take an article of its own, but hopefully the API Javadocs can provide the necessary details regarding the protocols involved, and here we will give you a taste of what it is all about.

 The primary interfaces are `IElementChangeListener`, `IElementChangeEvent`, and `IHandleDelta`.
 There are also some useful implementations, namely